The State of Redistricting Litigation (July 2017 Edition)

 On June, 5 the Supreme Court affirmed the decision of the trial court and remanded the case back to the trial court to reconsider the proper remedy.

-Update: On June 8, the plaintiffs filed a motion asking the court to establish a timeline for adopting a remedial redistricting plan and to hold a hearing to determine whether special elections should be held in 2017.
+On June 8, the plaintiffs filed a motion asking the court to establish a timeline for adopting a remedial redistricting plan and to hold a hearing to determine whether special elections should be held before the legislature’s May 2018 election.
 On June 9, the panel asked the defendants and other parties to submit responses.
-The court did not specify a deadline for responses, but said that it “intends to act promptly on this matter upon obtaining jurisdiction from the Supreme Court.”

 Key pleadings for North Carolina v.
 Covington can be found here.